We have a responsibility to keep children and young people safe, secure their wellbeing, and help them achieve their full potential.

 What happens when we receive an allegation

-If we receive allegations suggesting that a child or young person is suffering, or is likely to suffer, from neglect or any kind of abuse (physical, emotional or sexual), we have a duty under the Children Act 1989 to investigate those claims.
+If we receive details suggesting that a child or young person is suffering, or is likely to suffer, from neglect or any kind of abuse (physical, emotional or sexual).
+Then we have a duty under the Children Act 1989 to investigate those claims.

-Our social workers will investigate and explore any concerns you might have and seek to get as much information from you about harm, who might be responsible, when the harm has occurred and its impact upon the child’s welfare.
+Our social workers will investigate and explore any concerns you might have.
+We'll get as much detail from you about harm, who might be responsible, when the harm has occurred and its impact on the child’s welfare.

-If they feel a child's in immediate danger, it may be necessary to agree with the carers to move the child to a safe place to be looked after until the concerns have been investigated and assessed.
+If they feel a child's in immediate danger, it may be necessary to agree with the carers to move the child to a safe place.
+They'll be looked after until the concerns have been investigated and assessed.
 This would often be with extended family members or friends.
-In some cases, social workers will seek an agreement with the parent(s) or go to court in order to place the child with foster carers or in a children’s home.
+In some cases, social workers will seek an agreement with the parent(s).
+Or go to court in order to place the child with foster carers or in a children’s home.

 Working together to keep children and young people safe

 Children and young people in need of protection are usually our most vulnerable children and those at greatest risk of social exclusion.
-To keep them safe, we have to work effectively with all kinds of agencies and professionals, including those in nurseries, schools, health, college, adult services and the voluntary sector, to provide the right support package.
+To keep them safe, we'll work with all kinds of agencies and professionals.
+This includes those in nurseries, schools, health, college, adult services and the voluntary sector.

-When we believe a child or young person's at risk of significant harm, it’s essential that we work effectively with some or all of these agencies, and with the child or young person and their family, to find out exactly what the problems are so that we can put the support in place to keep the child or young person safe.
+When we believe a child or young person's at risk of significant harm, it’s essential that we work together with some or all of these agencies.
+We also work with the child or young person and their family, to find out exactly what the problems are so that we can put the support in place to keep them safe.

 Wherever possible, we try to keep families together.
 By giving them help and support early, we can stop problems from escalating and prevent the need for intervention from specialist services.